 You may be interested to read

-This Alert is based on:
+This summary is based on:

 • 1 year follow-up: Evans RA, on behalf of the PHOSP-COVID Collaborative Group.
 Clinical characteristics with inflammation profiling of long COVID and association with 1-year recovery following hospitalisation in the UK: a prospective observational study.
 Lancet Respiratory Medicine 2022;10:8